sleeplesseditor/NodeWebScraper/README.md

 # NodeWebScraper

-This is a simple webscraper built using NodeJS, following a guide on FreeCodeCamp's YouTube channel.
+This is a simple webscraper built using NodeJS, with the request-promise and cheerio dependencies, following a guide on FreeCodeCamp's YouTube channel.